This post may contain affiliate links. If you make a purchase, I'll earn a small fee at no extra cost to you.*

 7. No Hospitals

-During a crisis situations, your local hospital might be completely overwhelmed.
+During a crisis situation, your local hospital might be completely overwhelmed.
 Or if the crisis lasts long enough, they might close their doors altogether.
 That’s why you need to know how to deal with diseases, wounds and infections, as proper medical care is absolutely crucial for you and your family’s survival.
-Learning a few emergency medical skills would be very good (there are First Aid courses for that, to get you started), but you should also stock up on medical supplies.

 8. No Communication Systems